ga-wdi-exercises/code_retreat/readme.md

 Reminder.
 You are not supposed to finish.
 You are supposed to practice.

+If you want this to work for you, you MUST throw it all away.
+Every time.

 Now, start the first, of many, [variations](#variations).

 ---